cncf/k8s-conformance/v1.28/cyso/README.md

-# Conformance tests for Fuga Cloud Enterprise Managed Kubernetes (EMK)
+# Conformance tests for Cyso Managed Kubernetes

-## Enterprise Managed Kubernetes (EMK) (based on Kubernetes v1.29)
+## Managed Kubernetes (based on Kubernetes v1.28)

-Fuga Cloud's Enterprise Managed Kubernetes (EMK) is a GDPR-compliant solution for managing Kubernetes clusters.
+Cyso's Managed Kubernetes is a GDPR-compliant solution for managing Kubernetes clusters.
 It offers self-service orchestration, centralized management, and optional professional services.
 Create clusters using cloud-native tools, and benefit from high resilience and optimized costs through autoscaling and hibernation.
-EMK is a robust and reliable solution with a touch of Dutch innovation.
+Managed Kubernetes is a robust and reliable solution with a touch of Dutch innovation.

 ## 1. Create an account
-Create a Fuga Cloud Account on [https://my.fuga.cloud](https://my.fuga.cloud).
+Create a Cyso Cloud Account on [https://my.cyso.cloud](https://my.cyso.cloud).

 ## 2. Create Kubernetes Cluster

-Login to the Fuga Cloud Dashboard to create a Kubernetes Clusters on OpenStack.
-To do this navigate to "EMK" in the sidebar or follow this link [https://my.fuga.cloud/managed-kubernetes](https://my.fuga.cloud/managed-kubernetes).
+Login to the Cyso Cloud Dashboard to create Kubernetes Clusters on OpenStack.
+To do this navigate to "EMK" in the sidebar or follow this link [https://my.cyso.cloud/managed-kubernetes](https://my.cyso.cloud/managed-kubernetes).

 In the "Clusters" menu, select the "Create cluster +".
 A new page appears to create a new Kubernetes cluster.
 - Select the region of your cluster